waimea-Jmckinlay/level-2-programing-assment/docs/test-plan.md

 with the coins in 5 slots, gold is put in the 9/last place

 ### Test Data To Use
-i will run the progarm to see if it works
+i will run the progarm to see if it does what i want it to do

 ### Expected Test Result